Classic Macaroni Salad

 Macaroni Salad with egg, sweet pickles and a creamy dressing is a tasty side dish that’s perfect for summer BBQ’s and potlucks.
 My best macaroni salad recipe is quick and easy to make with just a few simple ingredients.

 In the summer, it doesn’t get much better than dinner off of the grill and a side of homemade macaroni salad.
-Complete your menu with another of my favorite side dishes: red potato salad, broccoli salad or berry fruit salad, and you’ll have a meal worthy of any summer cookout!
+Complete your menu with another of my favorite side dishes: Italian pasta salad, red potato salad, broccoli salad or berry fruit salad, and you’ll have a meal worthy of any summer cookout!

 This macaroni salad is a slight adaptation of my grandma’s recipe.
 It’s a creamy pasta salad without being overly mayonnaisey.
 This easy macaroni salad is slightly sweet with a delicious crunch from celery and bell pepper.
 You are going to love it!

 If you know me well, you know that I don’t care for mayonnaise.
 But I make this macaroni salad recipe with a mayo-based dressing, and I love it.
 I considered trying to make a macaroni salad without mayo, but I think this one case where you just have to go for it and use the mayo (I used avocado mayo).